-As a project of the Religious Action Center of Reform Judaism, RAC-NJ seeks to ensure that New Jersey’s Reform Jews are heard and heeded as Jews in Trenton, and that our communities’ Jewish values, including, , and , are included in policymaking as our state leaders work to build a more just and compassionate society for all New Jersey residents.
+As a project of the Religious Action Center of Reform Judaism, RAC-NJ seeks to organize across lines of difference to ensure that our Reform Jewish values, including(saving lives), (compassion), and (justice), are included in policymaking as our state leaders work to build a more just and compassionate society for all New Jersey residents.

 Learn More and Get Involved